The Ranunculus flower, also known as the buttercup, stands out. It boasts vibrant colours, layered petals, and firm stems.

-What’s a Ranunculus Plant?
+What is Ranunculus Plant?

 The Ranunculus is a genus made up of almost 600 species of flowers that belong to the plant family known as Ranunculaceae.
 The flowers are often referred to as water crowfoots, buttercups or spearworts and are easily identifiable as a result of their layers of petals.
 They come in a wide variety of sizes and colours, adding some much-needed vibrancy and texture to any garden